nessie1980/Logger/README.md

 # Logger
-This is a C# logger DLL.
+This is a C# logger DLL.</br>

-This logger stores the log entries in a log list.
+This logger stores its log entries in a log list.<br>
-This log list has a maximum of entries.
+This log list has a maximum of entries which can be defined while the logger gets initialized.<br>
-It is also possible to write the entries to a log file.
+It is also possible to write these entries to a log file.<br>
-A clean up the log directory can also be done.
+A clean up the log directory can also be done.<br>